How Exception Matching Works

 _should_ignore_exception(exp), which iterates over every key inexceptions_dict: - For each key class, it checks

-isinstance(exp, key). - On the first type match, it retrieves the message list and calls
+isinstance(exp, key). - On a type match, it retrieves the filter list and calls

-If both type and message match → return
+_is_exception_matched(exp, filters). - If both type and filter match → return

 True(ignore the exception). -